How to Dissolve an LLC in Utah? (A Complete Guide)

 Quick Summary

-• To dissolve an LLC in Utah, owners are required to consult the follow the company's operating agreement and comply with statutory requirements.
+• To dissolve an LLC in Utah, owners are required to follow the company's operating agreement and comply with statutory requirements.

-• File Articles of Dissolution with the Utah Division of Corporations & Commercial Code.
+• LLC owners must submit the Articles of Dissolution with the Utah Division of Corporations & Commercial Code.

 Two employees discussing the steps on how to dissolve an LLC in Utah